greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/external/g-devel-fdw.html.md

 ## <a id="topic5"></a>Greenplum Database Considerations

 A Greenplum Database user can specify the `mpp_execute` option when they create or alter a foreign table, foreign server, or foreign data wrapper.
-A Greenplum Database-compatible foreign-data wrapper examines the `mpp_execute` option value on a scan and uses it to determine where to request data - from the `master` \(the default\), `any` \(master or any one segment\), or `all` segments.
+A Greenplum Database-compatible foreign-data wrapper examines the `mpp_execute` option value and uses it to determine where to request or send data - from the `master` \(the default\), `any` \(master or any one segment\), or `all segments` (parallel read/write).

+Greenplum Database supports all `mpp_execute` settings for a scan.

-**Note:** Write/update operations using a foreign data wrapper are always performed on the Greenplum Database master, regardless of the `mpp_execute` setting.
+Greenplum Database supports parallel write when `mpp_execute 'all segments"` is set.
+For all other `mpp_execute` settings, Greenplum Database executes write/update operations initiated by a foreign data wrapper on the Greenplum master node.

+**Note:** When `mpp_execute 'all segments'` is set, Greenplum Database creates the foreign table with a random partition policy.
+This enables a foreign data wrapper to write to a foreign table from all segments.

 The following scan code snippet probes the `mpp_execute` value associated with a foreign table: